MangioneAndrea/GoUtils/README.md

 # Go Utils

-A tiny package with a lot of small helper functions that I use in many of my projects
+A tiny package with a lot of small helper functions which are missing in the standard api helping with some basic features like arrays and structs